-Now it's time to actually use the crate!
-When you have a very young puppy, try to place your puppy inside his crate after he has eaten, gone to the bathroom, and had some playtime.
-He is ready for a nap.
-Place your small puppy in his crate and let him have a cozy nap time.
+It's time to actually use the crate!
+When you have a very young puppy, gently place your puppy inside his crate after he has eaten, gone to the bathroom, and had some playtime.
+He is ready for a nap!
 He may whimper or cry for a few minutes, but if he is truly tuckered out, he should settle himself shortly.
 If you have a very young dog, make sure you are able to let him out as soon as he wakes up since he will have to potty and we don't want him to eliminate inside the crate.
 Puppies grow very quickly and you will soon be able to increase the amount of time he is able to spend in his crate while also being able to hold his urine.